 • Gives the given User or User Group all accessible rights at once.
 The keyword PRIVILEGES is optional.

-• A Table in an AWS Glue Data Catalog that is enabled for Lake Formation can be granted ALL privileges.
-Individual rights (such as SELECT, ALTER, and others) are recorded in the Data Catalog in this situation.
+• A table in an AWS Glue Data Catalog enabled for Lake Formation can be granted ALL privileges.
+In this situation, individual rights (such as SELECT, ALTER, and others) are recorded in the Data Catalog.

-• ALTER: This allows you to make changes to a table in an AWS Glue Data Catalog that has Lake Formation enabled.
+• ALTER: This allows you to change a table in an AWS Glue Data Catalog that has Lake Formation enabled.
 This benefit is only available when you’re using Lake Formation.

 • DROP: This allows you to drop a table.
 This capability is valid in Amazon Redshift and an AWS Glue Data Catalog with Lake Formation enabled.